Azure/azure-powershell/src/ResourceManager/NotificationHubs/Commands.NotificationHubs/help/Set-AzNotificationHub.md

     "Name": "ContosoNotificationHub",
     "Location": "West US",
 }
-When used in conjunction with the **Set-AzureRmNotificationHub** cmdlet, the preceding JSON sample sets the Location value of a notification hub named ContosoNotificationHub to West US.
+When used in conjunction with the **Set-AzNotificationHub** cmdlet, the preceding JSON sample sets the Location value of a notification hub named ContosoNotificationHub to West US.

 ## EXAMPLES

 ### Example 1: Modify the property values for a notification hub
 ```
-PS C:\>Set-AzureRmNotificationHub -Namespace "ContosoNamespace" -ResourceGroup "ContosoNotificationsGroup" -InputFile "C:\Configuration\Hubs.json"
+PS C:\>Set-AzNotificationHub -Namespace "ContosoNamespace" -ResourceGroup "ContosoNotificationsGroup" -InputFile "C:\Configuration\Hubs.json"
 ```

 This command modifies the property values for a notification hub found in the ContosoNamespace namespace and assigned it to the resource group ContosoNotificationsGroup.